nus-cs2103-AY2324S1/ip/docs/README.md

 ## Overview

 ### **Taskmaster** is chatbot that is designed to help you manage your task better.
-Using commands, you can manage 3 different types of task; Todos, Deadlines and Events.
+Using commands, you can manage 3 different types of task: Todos, Deadlines and Events.
+Taskmaster automatically saves your tasks in a file when you exit the program so that your tasks can be accessed again when you use Taskmaster in the future.

 ## Features

 Generally, if the command requires you to indicate a time/date, you can either input it as:
 - Normal date / time eg. 3pm, 2 Dec
-- YYYY-MM-DD Date format eg. 2023-10-30
+- YYYY-MM-DD DateTime format eg. 2023-10-30

 ### List out all tasks `list`
 Displays all current tasks.